syncfusion-content/angular-docs/angular/GettingStarted/getting-started-with-visual-studio-environment.md

 ---
 layout: post
-title:  Getting Started with Angular on ASP.NET Core using Visual Studio 2015
+title:  Getting Started with Angular Platform using VS 2015 | syncfusion
-description: Learn here about overview in Syncfusion Essential Angular Control, its elements, and more.
+description: Learn here about getting started with Angular in Syncfusion Essential Angular Control, its elements, and more.
 platform: Angular
 control: Introduction
 documentation: ug
 ---

-# Getting Started with Angular on ASP.NET Core using Visual Studio 2015
+# Getting Started with Angular using Visual Studio 2015

 ASP.NET Core is a cross-platform framework for building applications such as web apps.
 Now, we are going to discuss about how to create a angular application in ASP.NET Core Environment in detailed.